Mr-Coxall/Computer-Based-Problem-Solving/docs/structured-problem-solving/continue-statement.rst

 |     ...
 | **ENDFOR**

-In this example program, the user is asked to enter a posative integer and the program will count how many times it goes through the loop until it reaches that number, except it will always skip 5!
+In this example program, the user is asked to enter a positive integer and the program will count how many times it goes through the loop until it reaches that number, except it will always skip 5!

 Top-Down Design for the Continue Statement
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^